 There is a small fee to enter the castle and opening times depend on time of year.
 Please see the Office of Public Works website for further information.

-Click on any thumbnail to view a full size image.
+Click on any album name to view the photo gallery.